astropy/specutils/docs/custom_loading.rst

         tab.write(file_name, format="fits")

-Please note that it is assumed that the axis (of the ``flux`` and ``spectral_axis``) units information is stored in the ``meta`` parameter as introduced in the definition of ``generic-fits`` as the ``custom_writer()`` above.
+Please note that it is assumed that the axis (of the ``flux`` and ``spectral_axis``) units information is stored in ``Table`` object as introduced in the definition of ``generic-fits`` as the ``custom_writer()`` above.

 The custom writer can be used by passing the name of the custom writer to the